-An individual who practices the art of kickboxing, needs to master the technicalities of this form of martial arts.
-Even the basic ones are not easy to pick up, and require a lot of commitment and proper training from an experienced and qualified instructor.
+An individual who practices kickboxing, needs to master the technicalities of this form of martial arts.
+Even the basic ones are not easy to pick up, and require proper training from an experienced and qualified instructor.
 There are many schools that offer such training, and you must do your research well before enrolling with such schools.

 Breathing and the Right Stance

 The key to all martial arts is to time breathing to perfection.
 The rate at which you inhale and exhale, and also, the exact moment at which you do so, can help you land a powerful blow, or block an incoming assault.

 This is one of the first techniques that you will be taught, and the instructor will not proceed further until you learn how to time your breathing properly.

 Many people tend to tense up when they are throwing their punches.
 This is not a good sign as it restricts the flow of blood within the body, and thus, hampers the movement of the body.
 You will also notice that if you hold your breath while throwing your blows, you will tire soon.

 The next technique that you will be taught is the standing stance.
 The perfect stance is meant to enable you to throw punches and kicks with ease, and it also increases the reach of your blows.

 If you stand with your legs too close to each other, or too far apart for that matter, you will be unable to achieve the full length of the kick.
 Your stronger arm and leg is usually positioned behind the other set.